 Residents Maintain Autonomy

-This is the percentage of patients that needed additional assistance with activities of daily living over time.
+This datapoint is a measure of the percent of long-term stay residents who required more assistance with activities of daily living over time.
+ADL's include activities such as dressing and continence.

 Ability to Keep Residents Mobile